-Anything Muppet – An Anything Muppet is a character constructed with a blank face.
-Puppeteers can create several characters from the one body shape using stick-on eyes, noses, ears, mouths, and hair.
+An "Anything Muppet" is a character constructed from a blank face.
+Like Mr. Potato head, puppeteers can create several characters from the one body shape using stick-on eyes, noses, ears, mouths, and hair.
 Human Muppets typically have non-human colored skin (such as pink, blue, and green) to maintain racial ambiguity.
-The Anything Muppets were prominent cast members of the first few seasons of Sesame Street.
-They were strictly human characters until the 80’s when animals were added as Anything Muppets whose facial features would change throughout a scene. (source: Muppet Wiki)
+The Anything Muppets were prominent cast members on the first few seasons of Sesame Street.
+They were strictly human characters until the 80’s when animals were added as Anything Muppets, and their facial features would change throughout a scene. (source: Muppet Wiki)

-“Bein’ Green” – One of the most famous hit songs sung by a Muppet was Kermit the Frog’s song, “Bein’ Green” in 1971.
-The song was written by Joe Rasposo who won a Grammy for this song as well as four other Muppet songs including: “Sing,” “You Will Be My Music,” There Used to be a Ball Park,” and “Somebody Come and Play”.
-He also wrote the musical, “You’re A Good Man, Charlie Brown.”
+One of the most famous hit songs sung by a Muppet is “Bein’ Green," sung by Kermit The Frog.
+The song was written by Joe Rasposo in 1971 and earned him one of five Grammy Awards.
+The other Grammy Award winning Muppet songs written by Rasposo include: “Sing,” “You Will Be My Music,” There Used to be a Ball Park,” and “Somebody Come and Play”.
+He also wrote the musical, You’re A Good Man, Charlie Brown.

-“Bein’ Green” became a way to encourage children of all races to be comfortable in their own skin, regardless of its color.
+“Bein’ Green” became a way to encourage children of all races to be comfortable in their own skin, regardless of color.
 If Kermit is green and everyone loves Kermit, why not love those of any color?
 (Source: Sesame Street: A Celebration – 40 Years of Life on the Street)

-To operate Big Bird, he holds his right arm above his head to work the beak and uses a TV set inside the costume to see what’s going on around him.
-The Big Bird voice didn’t emerge until later in season 1 when he took on his childlike mannerisms.
-Big Bird is currently six years old and sees the world from a kid’s perspective, just a little older than most of his fans but still naïve about the world around him.
+To operate Big Bird, Spinney holds his right arm above his head to work the beak and uses a TV monitor inside the costume to see what’s going on around him.
+Big Bird is, and always has been, six years old and sees the world from a kid’s perspective, just a little older than most of his fans but still naïve about the world around him.
 He often relies on kids to help him through new learning experiences.

 Oscar, on the other hand, was inspired by a New York City cab driver who gave Spinney a ride to his Sesame Street audition.
 He was originally orange but became his trademark green color after a few episodes.
-Spinney doesn’t like the children to see him partially out of costume and prefers to maintain the illusion that he is not operating the characters that he plays.
+Spinney doesn’t like the children to see him partially out of costume and prefers to maintain the illusion that he is not operating the characters he plays.
 (Sources: npr.org; carollspinney.com; Sesame Street: A Celebration – 40 Years of Life on the Street)

 "Movin' Right Along"

-Goodbye – On May 16, 1990, the world lost the creator and one of the stars of the Muppets, Jim Henson, to a bacterial infection called Group A streptococcus.
+On May 16, 1990, the world lost the creator and one of the stars of the Muppets, Jim Henson, to a bacterial infection called Group A streptococcus.
 On November 21, 1990, CBS aired a one hour special in tribute titled, The Muppets Celebrate Jim Henson.
 In the special, Kermit writes to the gang to put together a tribute to Jim Henson.
-The preparations are interspersed with clips and interviews about Jim Henson.
+The preparations are interspersed with clips and interviews with Jim Henson.
 By the end of the special, the Muppets learn that Henson has died and read letters from children to their beloved creator.
 Then, Robin leads the gang in singing the song, “One Person”.
-The script won the Writer’s Guild of America award for best script in 1992.
+The script won the Writer’s Guild of America Award for best script in 1992.
 For the first time, Kermit was performed by another Muppeteer, Steve Whitmire, who went on to voice many of Henson's popular characters after his death. (source: Muppet Wiki)

 I Don't Want to Live On The Moon